 They should be clean and pink, with no waxy discharge and there shouldn't be any bad smell.

-A little brown or blackish/brown wax is fine so long as there's no unpleasant odor.
+A little brown or blackish/brown wax is fine so long as there's no unpleasant odour.
 Max often gets brown wax in his ears now and then (they just smell 'doggie' not 'yeasty') and I just give them an extra clean and a quick check each day to make sure there's no infection.

-Squeeze a few drops of your favorite ear-cleaning solution directly into your pet's ear and massage the base of his ear for a minute or two.
+Squeeze a few drops of your favourite ear-cleaning solution directly into your pet's ear and massage the base of his ear for a minute or two.
 My Cocker really loves this bit and will let me continue rubbing for ages.